Protel: Pointers

 The pointer operator is @ and is placed after the ptr.
 A NULL pointer is a predefined value that is guaranteed not to point to a mapped address.
-It is not 0 nor -1 nor another the predefined uninitialzed memory pattern (#FDFD).
+It is not 0 nor -1 nor another the predefined uninitialized memory pattern (#FDFD).
 In other words, a pointer is not NULL by default, it must be set in the code.
 Pointer arithmetic is not supported.